Artificial intelligence for video surveillance: Statement of the problem

 Limitations in the ability of humans to vigilantly monitor video surveillance live footage led to the demand for artificial intelligence that could better serve the task.
 Humans watching a single video monitor for more than twenty minutes lose 95% of their ability to maintain attention sufficient to discern significant events.
 With two monitors this is cut in half again.
 Given that many facilities have dozens or even hundreds of cameras, the task is clearly beyond human ability.
-In general, the camera views of empty hallways, storage facilities, parking lots or structures are exceedingly boring and thus attention is quickly attenuated.
+In general, the camera views of empty hallways, storage facilities, parking lots or structures are exceedingly boring and thus attention quickly diminishes.
 When multiple cameras are monitored, typically employing a wall monitor or bank of monitors with split screen views and rotating every several seconds between one set of cameras and the next, the visual tedium is quickly overwhelming.
 While video surveillance cameras proliferated with great adoption by users ranging from car dealerships and shopping plazas to schools and businesses to highly secured facilities such as nuclear plants, it was recognized in hindsight that video surveillance by human officers (also called "operators") was impractical and ineffective.
 Extensive video surveillance systems were relegated to merely recording for possible forensic use to identify someone, after the fact of a theft, arson, attack or incident.
 Where wide angle camera views were employed, particularly for large outdoor areas, severe limitations were discovered even for this purpose due to insufficient resolution.
 In these cases it is impossible to identify the trespasser or perpetrator because their image is too tiny on the monitor.